 - Educate your users in WordPress password protection

 - Establish other relevant safeguards

 Establish a strong password security policy

 As a WordPress website Administrator, you have the opportunity and responsibility to enforce a strong password policy on your users.
-In doing so, you will protect your organization, its websites, data, staff and other users from a range of attacks.
+In doing so, you will protect your organization, its websites, data, staff, and other users from various attacks.

-- Let’s think of the other viewpoint, that of external users on an ecommerce WordPress website.
-They may need to login in to manage their account, make a purchase, track the status of a delivery or return, or contact customer support.
-Those same users should not be given access to create or delete web pages for example, or be able to view the account and financial details of other customers.
-In some cases, ecommerce websites do not require users who are customers to create an account and log in at all, as it can sometimes be a barrier to getting a sale.
+- Let’s think of the other viewpoint, that of external users on an eCommerce WordPress website.
+They may need to log in to manage their account, make a purchase, track a delivery or return status, or contact customer support.
+Those same users should not be given access to create or delete web pages, for example, or be able to view other customers’ accounts and financial details.
+In some cases, eCommerce websites do not require users who are customers to create an account and log in at all, as it can sometimes be a barrier to getting a sale.

 Why do you need strong WordPress password policies?

 Why is all this consideration necessary?
 Don’t users already know how to create and use secure passwords?

 The average computer user is not well educated about WordPress password protection or WordPress password security in general.
 It’s likely they will have a lax attitude to their own online data and find managing login credentials stressful (all of which we’ll discuss later), and they write them down on sticky notes and stick them to their monitors!